| Title: | Efficient Plotting of Large-Sized Data |

 eLTTB_aggregator$new(..., interleave_gaps, coef_gap, NA_position)

-Arguments pass to the constructor of aggregator
+...Arguments pass to the constructor of aggregator,

-and min_max_oblp_aggregator
+LTTB_aggregator and min_max_oblp_aggregator objects.

-Arguments pass to the constructor of aggregator
+interleave_gaps, coef_gap, NA_positionArguments pass to the constructor of aggregator object.

 clone()